 Meet our Counselors

-Norma offers counseling for children ages 4 and older, and works with all ages of clients who are dealing with trauma, grief, anxiety, depression and/or relationship issues.
-She also serves clients on the Pine Ridge Reservation.
+Norma offers counseling for children ages 6 and older, and works with clients of all ages who are dealing with trauma, domestic violence, grief, anxiety, depression or relationship issues.

-Norma received a master’s of science degree in psychology in 2013 and a master’s of arts degree in counseling psychology in 2016 from the Chicago School of Professional Psychology in Chicago.
+Norma received a master’s of science degree in psychology in 2013, with a concentration in gerontology and a master’s of arts degree in counseling psychology in 2016 from The Chicago School of Professional Psychology in Chicago, IL.
 Norma has extensive experience working for Catholic Charities of the Archdiocese of Chicago in both senior services and in the Community-based Violence Intervention and Prevention Program, a strengths-based, trauma focused program where she worked with children and individuals of all ages.
 Norma was born and raised in southwest North Dakota and is excited to be back in the area.

 John Olenyik, MDiv., LPC